English edition v1.5

 • High difficulty(3 sessions+): 30~80 gold.

-• Campaign climax: 80 gold+ or alternative reward(Divine Treasure, masterwork, domain).
+• Campaign climax: 80 gold+ or alternative reward(Divine Artifact, masterwork, domain).

 Long-term quest(Tier 3) reward baseline: